I recently got tested for STIs, but my doctor said she didn’t want to test for herpes since I didn’t have symptoms. Why not?

 This is all pretty complicated.

-Really, what you need to know is that unless you have symptoms (again, painful sores on your genitals or mouth), you don’t need to get tested for herpes.
+Really, what you need to know is that unless you have symptoms, you don’t need to get tested for herpes.
 You can help prevent getting herpes by never sharing food or drink, and always using condoms when you have sex.
 Keep in mind that condoms greatly reduce the chance of getting herpes, but they don’t totally prevent it.
 If your partner has a lesion that is not covered by the condom, it is still possible to get herpes.
-It’s also possible to get herpes when your partner is not having an outbreak, but the risk is much greater if your partner has an active lesion.
+It’s also possible to get herpes when your partner is not having an outbreak.
+However, the risk is much greater if your partner has an active lesion.

 Also, remember that having herpes (or any STI) does NOT make you dirty, or say anything about who you are as a person.